bring-shrubbery/bring-shrubbery/README.md

 I don't limit my interests to any stack, but I specialise in TypeScript, React and PostgreSQL.
 I really like what tRPC, Svelte, Swift, Rust, Go (and more) are doing for the app development community.

-If you'd like to know what I think about things, feel free to check out my blog or youtube channel 🖤
+If you'd like to know what and how I think about things, feel free to check out my blog or youtube channel 🖤

 <!--
 Also, you here's a list of all of my open-source projects: